 WHAT’S INCLUDED IN OUR CAMPAIGNS?

 Our outreach begins by offering new, unreleased content to national and international publications such as Stereogum, Pitchfork, Paste, NPR, Brooklyn Vegan, PopMatters, Nylon, The Fader, Consequence and other publications for exclusive premiere coverage.

-We follow up by seeking post-premiere coverage such as reviews, shares and interviews from a larger list of select music publications.
+We follow up by seeking post-premiere follow-up coverage such as reviews, shares, playlists and interviews from a larger list of select music publications.

 Additionally, we pitch to every music-covering publication in your band’s city or town.
 Often times, local press can lead most directly to cool in-town opportunities that your band can benefit from directly.

 Click here to read a blog post that explores the different kinds of press coverage in depth.

-• We create a bio to showcase the most compelling aspects of your project.
+• We create a bio to showcase the most compelling aspects of your project and your story.

 • You are provided info to help you plan new photos and videos to match the strongest mood or aesthetic represented in your music.

 • We help you remove off-brand assets from social media and other external-facing platforms.

 EPK Creation + Hosting

-We’ve heard countless times that our press kits are the best in the business.
+We’ve heard countless times that our press kits are some of the best in the industry.
 If you’re curious, shoot us an email here and we’ll send you a sample.